Navenesvar/SpeechtoText/README.md

-# VoiceToTextTranslator
+# SpeechToText

 ## Overview

-VoiceToTextTranslator is a web-based application that allows users to input voice in English and get the translated text in various languages.
-The application is built using Django for the backend and provides a user-friendly interface for recording and translating voice.
+SpeechToText is a web-based application that allows users to input voice in English and get the translated text in various languages.
+The application is built using Django for the backend and provides a user-friendly interface for recording and translating the input words.

 ## Features